Embryo transfer guide

 When does an embryo transfer occur during IVF?

-Embryos develop through multiple stages, often described by the number of days since the egg was retrieved from the woman’s follicle.
+Embryos develop through multiple stages, often described by the number of days since the eggs were retrieved from the woman’s ovaries.

 The question of when an embryo is transferred into a women’s uterus is important to the infertile couple’s IVF outcome.
-Historically, embryo transfer (ET) was performed on day three after fertilization.
+Historically, embryo transfer (ET) was performed on day two or three after fertilization.

 However, abundant evidence shows that transferring embryos at the blastocyst stage (the point in development just prior to hatching and implantation) into the uterus results in higher implantation rates per embryo.
 The blastocyst stage occurs around five days after fertilization.